open-science-promoters/RDM-promotion/README.md

 1. We publish our results, as soon as we produce them.
 2. We foster collaboration, hoping no others will do the same work independently.
 3. A data management plan has been elaborated.
-4. The data produced/collected will is published under a CC0 or CC-By license.
+4. The data produced/collected has been published under a CC0 or CC-By license.

 # Contribute